 5. Test macOS Integration

 Look for native UI, Retina support, and macOS features like Shortcuts or Touch Bar.
 CodeEdit and Espresso feel Apple-designed, with Sequoia’s window tiling enhancing multitasking.
 VS Code and Sublime adapt well with Touch Bar shortcuts.
-I use a Shortcut to launch VS Code with Cmd+Shift+P
+I use a Shortcut to launch VS Code with Cmd+Shift+P, streamlining my workflow.

 6. Experiment and Iterate